liferaftsim/development/DOCUMENTATION.md

 The game is split into three different phases.

 ### Phase 1 - Debris field
-Loot is all around you but you don't have much time to choose what to take before it sinks or the raft floats away.
+Loot is all around our hero but there is not much time to choose what to take before it sinks or the raft floats away.
-Phase 2 begins when there is no more loot to collect.
+Phase 2 begins when there is no more loot to collect in the water surface.

 ### Phase 2 - Alone
-You're in the raft now make the best of it.
+Our hero is in the raft now it is time to make the best of it.
 Craft a hook to fish, put up some shade, filter some water, anything to make the stay in raft a little less unbearable.
 Phase 3 starts when land is spotted.

 ### Phase 3 - Rescue
-You must paddle to land.
+Our hero must paddle to land.

 Score
 -------------
-The score is based on the current character stats.
+The score is based on the current stats of the hero.

 > **Example**
 >